On Poland’s border with Ukraine, U.S. military helps plan for possible war refugees

 “We don’t think this country is ready for the wave of refugees that is expected,” said Andrzej Komar, vice president of the Association of Ukrainians in Poland.
 “A strategy from the government is needed.”

-The group plans to convert their building into a help center for newly arrived refugees.
+The group plans to convert its building into a help center for newly arrived refugees.

 Cross-border links

 Many Ukrainians have relatives and support networks on the Polish side of the border.
 The Ukrainian population in Poland has grown significantly since 2014, with conflict, economic factors and visa-free travel meaning many moved to Poland for work.
-Przemsyl has a population of around 2,000 Poles of Ukrainian origin, and thousands more temporary workers cross back and forth over the border for temporary work.
+Przemysl has a population of about 2,000 Poles of Ukrainian origin, and thousands more temporary workers cross back and forth over the border.

 In 2016, tensions flared in the city, as nationalist groups rallied against Ukrainian immigration.
-Ukraine and Poland share a difficult history, with massacres of Poles at the hands of the Ukrainian Insurgent Army in the 1940s still remembered by some of the older generation.
+Ukraine and Poland share a difficult history, with massacres of Poles at the hands of the Ukrainian Insurgent Army in the 1940s still remembered by some.

-“Things come out under extreme circumstances,” said Komar.
-But the city and country rallied around Ukraine in 2014 when Russian annexed Crimea from Ukraine and was broke out in eastern Ukraine against Russian-backed separatists.
+“Things come out under extreme circumstances,” Komar said.
+But the city and country rallied around Ukraine in 2014 when Russia annexed Crimea from Ukraine and war broke out in eastern Ukraine against Russian-backed separatists.
 The city’s hospitals treated those injured in the conflict in eastern Ukraine.

 “Time will tell,” he said.